 Dance Academy by the FICHO Institute

-At the Dance Academy, you can learn 70+ tools and exercises through 70 training videos focusing on dance improvisation, therapy, and body-mind-spirit connection.
-As a somatic, embodiment, or transformational coach, you’ll also learn an 8-step structure to facilitate impactful individual and group client sessions.
+At the Dance Academy, you can learn 70+ tools and exercises through video training covering dance improvisation, therapy, and body-mind-spirit connection.
+As a somatic, embodiment, or transformational coach, you’ll also learn an 8-step structure to facilitate individual and group client sessions.

-You can take the program as an online self-study course for $800 or apply for 1-on-1 facilitator coaching with Goran at a custom rate.
+You can take the program as an online self-study course or apply for 1-on-1 facilitator coaching with Goran at a custom rate.

 Integrative Somatic Practitioner Certification Course at IWA

-The Integrative Wellness Academy (IWA) offers one of the most comprehensive certification programs for somatic coaching.
-From spiritual energy systems to quantum physics, these training modules look at how the mind, body, heart, and spirit connect and how you can look at client issues holistically.
+The Integrative Wellness Academy (IWA) offers a wide-ranging certification program for somatic coaching.
+From spiritual energy systems to quantum physics, these training modules look at how the mind, body, heart, and spirit connect and how you can approach client issues holistically.

 Some of the somatic coaching techniques and systems they touch upon are: